Skip to content

 Apps are defined by data, not code.
 A manifest declares entity schemas, skill references, bundle dependencies, and runtime behavior.
 The library interprets these declarations.
 Most apps require zero custom code beyond a server entry point.

 Every entity conforms to a JSON Schema (draft 2020-12).
 Schemas are composed via allOf: a base entity schema provides common fields (id, type, version, created_at, updated_at), and the app schema adds domain-specific fields.
-Validation is enforced at write time — no invalid data enters the workspace.
+Validation is enforced at write time.
+No invalid data enters the workspace.

 Domain expertise lives in Markdown skill files, not Python or JavaScript.
 Skills describe procedures, decision criteria, qualification rubrics, and domain knowledge in natural language.
 The agent reads skills to understand how to operate the app.
 Code is reserved for cases where declarative schemas and skills are insufficient.

-A Upjack app is an installable MCPB package that defines a domain-specific application (CRM, research tracker, content pipeline).
+An Upjack app is an installable MCPB package that defines a domain-specific application (CRM, research tracker, content pipeline).
 It contains:

 • A manifest describing entities, skills, dependencies, and runtime behavior